-The Company accounts for its stock-based compensation awards in accordance with ASC 718, Compensation -Stock Compensation.
+The Company accounts for its stock-based compensation awards in accordance with ASC 718, Compensation - Stock Compensation.
 ASC 718 requires all stock-based awards granted to employees, including employee stock options, restricted stock units, performance-based stock units and participation in the employee stock purchase plan, to be recognized in the consolidated statements of operations based on their grant date fair values.
 For stock-based awards granted to employees and to members of the board of directors for their services on the board of directors and for participation in employee stock purchase plan, the Company estimates the grant date fair value of each option award using the Black-Scholes option-pricing model.
-The use of the Black-Scholes option-pricing model requires management to make assumptions with respect to the expected term of the option, the expected volatility of the common stock consistent with the expected life of the option, risk-free interest rates and expected dividend yields of the common stock.
+The use of the Black-Scholes option-pricing model requires management to make assumptions with respect to the expected term of the option, the expected dividend yields of the common stock.
 For awards subject to service-based vesting conditions, the Company recognizes stock-based compensation expense, net of estimated forfeitures, equal to the grant date fair value of stock options on a straight-line basis over the requisite service period.
-For awards subject to both performance and service-based vesting conditions, the Company recognizes stock-based compensation expense using an accelerated recognition method if achievement of the performance criteria is considered probable.
+For awards subject to both performance and service-based vesting conditions, the Company recognizes stock-based vesting conditions, the Company recognizes stock-based compensation expense using an accelerated recognition method if achievement of the performance criteria is considered probable.